Kyle Isbel Player Props: Royals vs. Yankees

 Kyle Isbel At The Plate

-- Isbel is hitting .200 with 12 doubles, a triple, two home runs and seven walks.
+- Isbel has 13 doubles, a triple, two home runs and seven walks while batting .208.

-- He has homered in two of 43 games played this year, and in 1.3% of his plate appearances.
+- In 44 games played this year, he has gone deep in just two of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.